Sickle cell disease: United Kingdom

 In the United Kingdom, between 12,000 and 15,000 people are thought to have sickle cell disease with an estimated 250,000 carriers of the condition in England alone.
 As the number of carriers is only estimated, all newborn babies in the UK receive a routine blood test to screen for the condition.
 Due to many adults in high-risk groups not knowing if they are carriers, pregnant women and both partners in a couple are offered screening so they can get counselling if they have the sickle cell trait.
 In addition, blood donors from those in high-risk groups are also screened to confirm whether they are carriers and whether their blood filters properly.
-Donors who are found to be carriers are informed and their blood, while often used for those of the same ethnic group, is not used for those with sickle cell disease who require a blood transfusion.
+Donors who are found to be carriers are informed, and their blood, while often used for those of the same ethnic group, is not used for those with sickle cell disease who require a blood transfusion.

 West Asia

 In Saudi Arabia, about 4.2% of the population carries the sickle cell trait, and 0.26% have sickle cell disease.
 The highest prevalence is in the Eastern province, where approximately 17% of the population carries the gene and 1.2% have sickle cell disease.
 In 2005, Saudi Arabia introduced a mandatory premarital test including HB electrophoresis, which aimed to decrease the incidence of sickle cell disease and thalassemia.

 In Bahrain, a study published in 1998 that covered about 56,000 people in hospitals in Bahrain found that 2% of newborns have sickle cell disease, 18% of the surveyed people have the sickle cell trait, and 24% were carriers of the gene mutation causing the disease.
 The country began screening of all pregnant women in 1992, and newborns started being tested if the mother was a carrier.
-In 2004, a law was passed requiring couples planning to marry to undergo free premarital counseling.
-These programs were accompanied by public education campaigns.
+In 2004, a law was passed requiring couples planning to marry to undergo free premarital counselling.
+These programmes were accompanied by public education campaigns.